prominenceai/deepstream-services-library/docs/api-pipeline.md

 DslReturnType dsl_pipeline_streammux_num_surfaces_per_frame_get(
     const wchar_t* name, uint* num);
 ```
-This service gets the current num-surfaces-per-frame Streammuxer setting for the named Pipeline.
+This service gets the current num-surfaces-per-frame setting for the named Pipeline's Streammuxer.

 **Parameters**
 * `pipeline` - [in] unique name for the Pipeline to query.